Environment commands

 /environment/enableReverbPath

-This command switches on or off all the virtual sources but the one of the direct path, which actually is not virtual.
-Disabling them will produce silence at all their outputs.
-This feature can be implemented in all environment models.
+This command switches on or off all virtual sources related to reverberation; it does not apply to the direct path.
+When deactivated, all outputs will be silent.
+This function can be implemented in all environment models.

 Syntax